OneSignalDevelopers/onesignal-supabase-sample-integration-app/README.md

 ![App demo](readme_assets/push-notification-demo.gif)

-⚠️⚠️ Follow the integration guide to succesfully test the integration end-to-end.
-The [Supabase](https://github.com/onesignaldevelopers/onesignal-supabase-sample-integration-supabase) and [Next.js](https://github.com/onesignaldevelopers/onesignal-supabase-sample-integration-api) projects must be running first.

 ## 🚦 Getting Started

 1. Run `cp .env.example .env.local` to duplicate the environment file template and set their values based on what you setup in the [integration guide](https://github.com/onesignaldevelopers/onesignal-supabase-sample-integration-supabase).